"The essence of QL is to use mathematical and

-For the official MAA Special Interest Group site on Q/L Activities, see of SIGMAA QL Home or MAA SIGMAA QL News:
+For the official MAA Special Interest Group site on Q/L Activities, see SIGMAA QL Home.
+For more on MAA-QL publications, see MAA QL.

 The MAA and the National Numeracy Network are the driving forces for Quantitative Literacy (QL) in the US.
 This page provides an overview and related links.